Femur Fracture Open Reduction and Internal Fixation

 There is also a risk that the fracture won’t heal normally and that you’ll need repeat

 Your risk for complications may vary according to your age, the anatomy of your femur

-fracture, and other medical conditions.
-For example, people with low bone mass or
+fracture, and other health conditions.
+For example, people with low bone mass or diabetes

 risk.
 Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for a femur fracture open reduction and internal fixation?

 ORIF often takes place as an urgent procedure.
 Before your procedure, a healthcare